 Are you a slave to entertainment?

-Don't let music, movies or technology take your focus off Jesus.
+Why we can't let music, movies or technology take our focus off Jesus.

 In Luke 12, Jesus tells the story about a rich man who had a bumper crop at harvest time.

 ... and he thought to himself, ‘What shall I do, for I have nowhere to store my crops?’
 And he said, ‘I will do this: I will tear down my barns and build larger ones, and there I will store all my grain and my goods.
 And I will say to my soul, “Soul, you have ample goods laid upfor many years; relax, eat, drink, be merry.”
 (Luke 12:17-19, ESV)

 This guy had access to lots of bread and lots of good times!
 Presumably part of relaxing would include access to an endless supply of entertainment.
 His goal in life became taking it easy and enjoying whatever food and entertainment he desired.
 Bread and circuses.
 Little did he know he was amusing himself to death.

 But God said to him, ‘Fool!
 This night your soul is required of you, and the things you have prepared, whose will they be?’
 So is the one who lays up treasure for himself and is not rich toward God.
 (Luke 12:20-21, ESV)

 The relaxing, eating, drinking and merry-living distracted him from reality.
 He was living for himself without any reference to God.
 This is the heart of sin: failing to be rich in love toward God.
 It's when we forget the one who made us, loves us and offers to save us.
 All have sinned.
 But this guy continued in sin thinking life was all okay.
 He didn't turn back to God.

 Some entertainment is straight out wicked.
 Perhaps some of the music you listen to, the websites you visit, the movies you watch, the games you play.
 Some of them are wicked and your consumption of them dishonours God.